gessi-chatbots/t-frex/README.md

 	    -b or --batch-size: Batch size (default: 16).
 	    -e or --epochs: Number of epochs (default: 10).
 	    -m or --model: Model name or path from Hugging Face Model Hub.

+3. Use path to model checkpoints for fine-tuning T-FREX with a model with extended pre-training:
+   - ```python ./code/fine_tuning.py -m models/extended_pretraining/bert-base-uncased/checkpoint-2155 -if ./data/T-FREX/in-domain/bin0/ -of ./models/bert-base-uncased -e token-level -ep 2 -lr '2e-5' -bs 16```

 ## Instance selection